cs-muic/project-1-ic-shell-maythaswang/README.md

 ### exit(1)
 ---
 **NAME**
-`exit` - exit the shell with the given exit status
+`exit` - exit the shell with the given exit status.

 **SYNOPSIS**
 ```shell